Skip to main content

 Sections 12, 16, and 27: Establishment of Municipal Boundaries

 Section 27 of the Local Government Act deals with the establishment of municipal boundaries upon incorporation by the issuance of letters patent.
 Sections 12 and 16 further provide for the extension or redefinition of boundaries through the issuance of letters patent.
-Letters patent filed in the land title office should be accompanied by a list of the parcel identifier numbers of the properties affected by the change.
+The Province notifies the land title office by providing the letters patent, accompanied by a list of the parcel identifier numbers of the properties affected by the change.